 Republic of the Congo entry requirements for Australia passport holders

 Australian passport holders need a visa to enter the Republic of the Congo.
-You must arrange this before you travel — there are no visa-on-arrival options for tourists.
-Plan ahead, as processing can take a couple of weeks.
+You must arrange this before you travel — there's no visa-on-arrival or eVisa option for Australians.
+Plan ahead and apply through the nearest Congolese embassy or consulate.

 Entry requirements